Setono/deployer-cron/README.md

 ```

 ## Usage
-The easiest usage is to include the cron recipe which hooks into default Deployer lifecycle:
+The easiest usage is to include the cron recipe which hooks into the default Deployer lifecycle:

 ```php
 <?php